jaspertc-cheanue/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is to write code that is readable, maintainable, and scalable.
 This means using clear and concise variable names, commenting your code effectively, and following best practices for organizing and structuring your codebase.
 Additionally, it's important to design your code with future changes and expansion in mind, making it easy to modify and adapt as needed.
 Remember, code is read far more often than it is written, so prioritize clarity and simplicity to make life easier for yourself and your fellow developers.

+# 2023-12-05
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge to stay current in the ever-evolving field of technology.
+Embrace collaboration, as working together with others can lead to more innovative solutions and a stronger understanding of different perspectives.
+Don't be afraid to ask for help, whether it' s from a colleague, a mentor, or a search engine.
+Remember that code is a tool, not the end goal, and always keep your eyes on the bigger picture to ensure your work serves a purpose.
+Finally, take pride in your craft and enjoy the journey, because programming is an incredibly rewarding and exciting field to explore.